 Alabama Business Confidence Index

-Business confidence in Alabama increased slightly heading into the third quarter of 2020 according to the most recent ABCI survey.
-The uncertainty related to COVID-19 is still evident in the component indexes and industry-specific ABCIs, but overall, business leaders in the state are anticipating better economic conditions compared to Q2 2020 with an ABCI of 51.8.
+Heading into the fourth quarter of 2020, business confidence in Alabama continued to increase slightly according to the most recent ABCI survey.
+The impact of COVID-19 is seeming to lessen as business leaders innovate and adjust to the new safety measures, with all of the statewide component indexes registering above 50.
 This data comes from the Alabama Business Confidence Index (ABCI) survey, which is conducted quarterly by the Center for Business and Economic Research at the University of Alabama’s Culverhouse College of Business.

 Statewide Component Index Analysis